Top 10 Baseball Games of All Time

 What is the best World Series game ever?

 The best World Series game ever played was the 2016 World Series Game 7, where the Chicago Cubs and Cleveland Indians fought for a long-awaited Championship title.
 After rain delays, questionable coaching decisions, and extra innings, the Cubs scored two runs and eventually held off the Indians from scoring in the bottom of the 10th inning.
 This was the first time the Cubs had won the World Series in just about 100 years.

 In 2004, the Boston Red Sox and New York Yankees, one of the greatest rivalries in baseball history, battled for the American League Championship (ALCS).
-After the Yankees quickly went up 3-0 in the series, including scoring 19 runs in game 3, everyone believed the Red Sox season was over with.
-After the 19-run loss, the Red Sox were able to win 8 straight games, beating the Yankees 4-3 in the series, while also sweeping the St. Louis Cardinals 4-0 in the World Series.
+After the Yankees quickly went up 3-0 in the series, including scoring 19 runs in Game 3, everyone believed the Red Sox season was over.
+After the 19-run loss, the Red Sox were able to win eight straight games, beating the Yankees 4-3 in the series while also sweeping the St. Louis Cardinals 4-0 in the World Series.

 In the 1956 World Series, pitcher Don Larsen threw a perfect game for the first and only time in World Series history.
-After 9 innings, all 27 batters that had stepped up to the plate didn’t make it on base.
-Throughout the game, Larsen only threw 97 pitches, while striking out 7 batters.
-No pitcher in World Series history has ever come close to this record.
+After nine innings, all 27 batters that had stepped up to the plate didn’t make it on base.
+Throughout the game, Larsen only threw 97 pitches while striking out seven batters.
+No pitcher in World Series history has ever come close to this distinction.

-In the 1988 World Series, outfielder Kirk Gibson had badly hurt both of his legs and was on the injured reserve for the entire playoff series.
-After being down 1 run in the bottom of the 9th, Gibson was put in to pinch hit with 1 batter on base, hitting a 2-run home run to win game 1 of the series.
-It was the only at bat he contributed to the series, yet hitting a home run with two hurt legs had never been seen before.
+In the 1988 World Series, outfielder Kirk Gibson had badly hurt both of his legs and was on injured reserve for the entire playoff series.
+After being down one run in the bottom of the 9th, Gibson was put in to pinch hit with one batter on base, hitting a two-run home run to win Game 1 of the series.
+It was the only at-bat he contributed to the series, yet hitting a home run with two hurt legs had never been seen before.